aerogear/aerogear.org/docs/specs/aerogear-server-push/index.markdown

 The _AeroGear Unified Push Server_ is a server that allows sending native push messages to different mobile operation systems.
 The initial version of the server supports [Apple's APNs](http://developer.apple.com/library/mac/#documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html#//apple_ref/doc/uid/TP40008194-CH100-SW9), [Google Cloud Messaging](http://developer.android.com/google/gcm/index.html) and [Mozilla's Simple Push](https://wiki.mozilla.org/WebAPI/SimplePush).

 ## Motivation / Purpose
+The _AeroGear Native Push Server_ offers a _Notification Service API_ to different backend applications.
+This gives a server the ability to send _Push Notifications_ to mobile applications.
+The Notification Service API is a signaling mechanismn, like Apple APNs, Google Cloud Messaging or Mozilla SimplePush for sending messages.
+It's not suitable to be used as a data carrying system (e.g. use in a chat application).

 The _AeroGear Native Push Server_ offers different backend applications a _Notification Service API_ to send _Push Notifications_ to mobile applications.
 It's more a signaling mechanismn (e.g. APNs, GCM or SimplePush) and not a data carrying system (e.g. chat).

-###Some Usage Scenarios
+### Some Usage Scenarios
 * MyWarehouseInc-backend can send "notification messages" to different "customer" groups (e.g. discounts for only iOS (or only Android) users).
-* MyInsuranceCorp-backend can send "notification messages" to diffenrent variants of its mobile Applications:
+* MyInsuranceCorp-backend can send "notification messages" to different variants of its mobile Applications:
  * App for the Customers
  * App for the employed Sales Agents
 * Publishing Company